tahoe-lafs/tahoe-lafs/pyfec/README.txt

 The filefec.py module which has a utility function for efficiently reading a file and encoding it piece by piece.

-The bin/ directory contains two Unix-style, command-line tools "fec" and "unfec".
-See their usage strings for details.

  * Dependencies